 One of my favorite accessories for our portable electric fence work is the PowerFlex PowerPost for creating ends or corners with your temporary fences out in the middle of nowhere.
 I can run reels four different directions from this reel standard.

 My most common use is when I need to run a temporary alleyway from one field to another.
 I can generally set up & take down a thousand feet of lane fence in less time than it takes a cowboy to catch and saddle his horse.

-You can find this item in the AGLS catalog on page 27.
+You can find this item here.
 No, they aren’t cheap but they sure are handy!
 Photos taken this very morning.

 From Kelly Troester